grinnell-cs/csc151-images/_mps/word-clouds.md

 [ ] Uses a non-trivial algorithm to build the cloud _and_ explains how
     the algorithm works.
 [ ] Removes the most common words in English (e.g., "The", "A").
+[ ] Handles texts with fewer than 50 different words (after filtering).
 [ ] Ensures that various capitalized versions of the same word are treated
     as identical (e.g., "ahoy", "Ahoy", "AHOY").
 [ ] Can handle files with thousands of words in a reasonable timeframe.